Akcbryant/TTT/README.md

 `TTTView.Swift` - Takes care of creating and laying out the buttons and delegates the button presses to a TTTViewDelegate.

-`TTTViewController.Swift` - Coordinates the interaction between the other two classes.
+`TTTViewController.Swift` - As a TTTViewDelegate, updates the TTT model and coordinates between the other two classes.
+This includes a state machine that keeps track of the current state of the game board and makes decisions about updating the model and the view accordingly.

 # Build Steps